 Classes from Art and Design, English, Modern & Classical Languages and Literature, and the Honors Program have become frequent visitors to the space, studying Ulrich objects on multiple occasions throughout the semester.
 As we are able to better adapt the space and streamline our processes of connecting faculty with the appropriate objects, we expect to find an ever-growing and more diverse university audience utilizing this resource.

 For Collection Study Program inquiries or to schedule a class visit, please contact Jana Erwin, Head of Education.

-Ulrich Registrar Jo Cox demonstrates how to use the Museum's Collection Portal:
+Ulrich Registrar Jo Reinert demonstrates how to use the Museum's Collection Portal: